Time and language of the civil union ceremony

 Civil union at the courthouse

-This also means that you will not be able to organize the ceremony, for example, on a Sunday or on January 1.
+Please note that you will not be able to hold your ceremony, for example, on a Sunday or on January 1.

 During your interview, the officiant will confirm the date and time of the ceremony.